athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 a numerical feature, such as a product rating from 1 to 5; otherwise, it is categorical, such as the month, or day of the week.

-### Best practice 7 – deciding on whether or not to encode categorical features {.title}
+### Best practice 7 – deciding on whether or not to encode categorical features

 If a feature is considered categorical, we need to decide whether we should encode it.
 This depends on what prediction algorithm(s) we will